Brand Case Study

 The Sidekick logo was created to serve as a visual representation of the environment and experience that makes the Sidekick experience so valuable.

-The logo itself is comprised of the custom stylized word Sidekick, delicately balanced with the Sidekick Icon.
+The logo itself is comprised of the custom stylized word Sidekick, streamlined and balanced with the Sidekick Icon.

-The SIDEKICK element is set in the open-sourced font Lato Bold with modified I’s.
+The SIDEKICK element is set in the DIN Alternate Bold typeface with modified I’s.
 The I’s were sliced at the top and bottom at 60º to reflect the angles in the Sidekick Icon’s hexagonal structure.

-The logo is also displayed in the three brand colours, Side Blue, Kick Teal, and Impact Orange, showing off the fresh, active, and mobile nature of the new brand.
+The logo was originally displayed in the three brand colours, Side Blue, Kick Teal, and Impact Orange, showing off the fresh, active, and mobile nature of the new brand, but has since been refreshed to be monochrome and displayed in only Impact Orange.

-When shooting these products, there was an emphasis on showing the products as heroes.
+When shooting the core products, there was an emphasis on showing the products as heroes.
 The products are typically floating in a dark background and lit with a single flash to create a sense of visual drama.

-Sidekick founder Hin Lai approached me with one simple criteria.
+Sidekick founder Hin Lai approached me with one simple criterion.

 “We need a new product with a hole in it.”

-So after some sketching and research, there was a product from competitor that had a thumbhole in it and four countered edges.
+So after some sketching and research, there was a product from a competitor that had a thumbhole in it and four contoured edges.

 The need for protective cases came from two aspects.
-One of the tools is made from a delicate stone and prone to fractures, and the second is that some of these tools are an investment and people want to bring them to the gym with them.
+One of the tools is made from a delicate stone and is prone to fractures, and the second is that some of these tools are an investment and people want to bring them to the gym.

 While we were developing the protective cases, I was also in the midst of developing a gym bag.
 With that in mind, I incorporated a MOLLE strapping system to be able to integrate with the future product and strap any cloth or gel accessories until then.